-And you’ve got to wonder: what is it about green tea that obsesses a nation?
+And you have to wonder: what is it about green tea that has a whole country so obsessed with it?

 Fast Facts About Organic Green Tea